 NPR's Tom Bowman visited these pilots at Creech Air Force Base.

 TOM BOWMAN: It's pitch black - o'dark 30, the military would say.
 Air Force Captain Lamont Anderson quietly walks out of his condo in Las Vegas, leaving behind his slumbering wife and newborn daughter.

-Captain LAMONT ANDERSON (Predator Pilot, Air Force): We have a little baby girl and we're getting to the point now where she's starting sleeping through the night, but she'll still get up every now and again.
+LAMONT ANDERSON: We have a little baby girl, and we're getting to the point now where she's starting sleeping through the night, but she'll still get up every now and again.
 So anytime we're able to get some sleep, we pretty much treasure it.

 BOWMAN: Anderson flew C-130 cargo aircraft in Iraq, delivering troops and supplies, sometimes medevacing the wounded to hospitals.
 Until today, the toughest thing for him was landing on a short runway.
 Now, it's the thought of launching those missiles.
 He has never fired one.

 ANDERSON: It does weigh on me.
 It's not something that would prevent me from doing the job that I'm required to do.
 It's not something that would - I would question in the heat of battle or anything like that.

 BOWMAN: And he admits that firing a missile from thousands of miles away also nags at him.